asartalo/release_tools/README.md

 Complete release preparation logic with the following steps:

 1. Get the current version
-2. Get the commits from the last tag or, if a tag is not available for the last release, from the beginning of commit history
+2. Get the commits from the last version tag or, if a version tag is not available for the last release, it will get them from the beginning of the commit history
 3. Check if a release is appropriate and if so...
-4. Update version on pubspec
+4. Update version on pubspec including incrementing the build number
 5. Create summary changelog from the commits

 ```sh